Paolo Violi: Mob war and death

+The murder weapon was a Zardini shotgun, a rare type of handmade shotgun manufactured in the village of Zardini in Italy and which requires pellets larger than those designed for the standard shotgun size.
+The most distinctive feature of the Zardini shotgun is that the two barrels are not placed horizontally as is normally the case, but rather vertically, making the Zardini an easily recognizable shotgun.
+The lupara had been sawed off so closely as to resemble an oversized pistol, and to fire such a weapon with dexterity without losing control required an assassin accustomed to firing such a gun.
+The Zardini shotgun is an expensive shotgun and is most often used in Mafia murders.
+It remains unclear why the Zardini shotgun was chosen as the murder weapon over a normal shotgun, which would have been easily obtained in North America and would have much less costly after the murder weapon was disposed of.
+The most popular theory is that the Zardini lupara is associated with the Sicilian Mafia and it was the Sicilian Rizzuto's way of obliquely taking credit for Violi's murder.

 Violi's funeral was five days later at the Church of the Madonna della Difesa, and was buried at Notre Dame des Neiges Cemetery in Montreal.
 In a sign of disfavour, only a few gangsters attended the funeral.
-Violi's father-in-law, Giacomo Luppino of Hamilton together with Michele "Mike" Racco of Toronto and Frank Sylvestro of Guelph were the only non-Montreal Mafiosi to make the trip to Montreal to attend Violi's funeral.
+Violi's father-in-law, Giacomo Luppino of Hamilton, together with Michele "Mike" Racco of Toronto and Frank Sylvestro of Guelph, were the only non-Montreal Mafiosi to make the trip to Montreal to attend Violi's funeral.
 No Mafiosi from New York attended the funeral, though Carmine Galante sent a funeral wreath.
 Vic Cotroni attended the funeral, but refused to speak to Violi's grieving family.
 Edwards wrote about Cotroni's role in the murder that he "...gave his grudging approval, knowing a refusal might add his name to the assassins' hit list.
 Vic Cotroni was not one to buck New York and any hit on Violi had to be sanctioned from the United States."